gravio/gman/README.md

 # SBOM and Checksum

-a Software Bill-of-Materials is generated after each build, located at `sbom.sbdx`.
+a Software Bill-of-Materials in SBDX format is generated after each build, located at `sbom.json`.
 A checksum of the build artifacts is also produced, locatedt at `release.hash`

 # Examples